bcap/awstool/README.md

 # awstool

-This is a helper tool to help out with common commands regarding AWS resources/APIS
+This is a tool I have been writing to help me out with common commands regarding AWS resources/APIS

 Currently implemented commands are:
 - `dump`: generates a single json dumping the results of many different description APIs from AWS